cbess/text-sherlock/README.md

 1. Extract/place the sherlock source code in the desired (install) directory.
 This will be where sherlock lives.
 1. Run one of the setup scripts in `/setup` to download core packages.
 1. Update `settings.py`.
 It provides adequate documentation for each setting.
-1. Run `main.py --index-path` to index target directory/content.
+1. Run `main.py --index update` to index the path specified in the settings.
 Watch indexing output.
-1. Run `main.py --run-webapp` to start the web server.
+1. Run `main.py --runserver` to start the web server.
 1. Go to `http://localhost:5000` to access the web interface.
 Uses the [twitter bootstrap](http://twitter.github.com/bootstrap) for its UI.

 ---